structs-nl/zoekintranscripties/README.md

 - Download and gunzip the data index: https://zenodo.org/records/14568577
 - Load the index as an image: docker load --input zit-data.tar
+- Run docker compose up in this cloned git repos

 ## A short functional description